cwbicknese/COP3003-Game-Project/README.md

 # COP3003-Game-Project
-For this project, I will be making a game.
-I am looking into using Unity with C#.
+This is a game made in Unity using C#.
+Source code is found in Assets/